 Here are the steps as prescribed by them:

-- Pour room temperature water inside your tea pot and let sit for 4-5 hours.
+- Let temperature water sit inside for 4-5 hours

-- Your pot is ready to be used.
+- Your pot is officially ready to be used.

 I have used this method for all of my yixing teapots and have not experienced any problems.
 All of pots seasoned up fairly quickly and they still produce wonderful tasting tea.
 How do you season your yixing?
 I’d love to hear about any other methods you might use.